 1. How does encapsulation contribute to data abstraction in C++?

-2. What is the difference between an abstract class and an interface in C++?
+2. What is the comparison between an abstract class and an interface in C++?

 While an interface (usually implemented as an abstract class with just pure virtual functions) specifies a contract without implementation, an abstract class in C++ can have both conventional methods with implementations and pure virtual functions.
 In contrast to an interface, which usually does not have member variables, an abstract class may.
 The main distinction is that while an interface only outlines necessary behaviours that derived classes must implement, an abstract class might offer default behaviour.